Niue Weather in August

 The tropical storm and cyclone season in Niue fall within the wet season which runs from November to April.
 Therefore, August is one of the safest months to travel to Niue as far as cyclones go.

 If the local authorities happen to issue a warning, rely on your accommodation or tour staff to take you to an established safe zone and issue further instructions.
-Niueans are very well trained for these kinds of weather events.
+Niueans are well-trained for these kinds of weather events.

 For more on cyclone safety, head to the How to Prepare for a Cyclone in Niue.